AdobeDocs/genstudio.en/help/user-guide/content/asset-details.md

 ### Generated tags

-When assets are approved and stored in [!DNL Content], GenStudio for Performance Marketers uses Adobe's AI and machine learning capabilities to generate tags based on the asset features, such as color and tone, or keywords that identify asset features.
+When you store an approved asset in [!DNL Content], GenStudio for Performance Marketer uses Adobe's AI and machine learning capabilities to study the asset and apply tags based on the asset features.
+For example, a picture of a cat may result in smart tags like `pet photography` or `cat`, and color tags that identify the dominate colors the appear in the picture.
 You cannot edit tags.

 ### Generated content metadata